adamscarlat/NetCoreMySql/README.md

 ## Running the API in Debug Mode

-When running in debug mode the database runs as a container and the application runs as a process started by your IDE.
+When running in debug mode the database runs as a container and the application runs as a process started by your IDE or terminal.
 The application will connect to the database using the host `localhost`.

 When running in debug mode the application starts in `Development` mode.
 This means that it will use the development configurations found in the file `api\appsettings.Development.json`.